Mike11199/applyYourSelf---Job-Tracker/README.md

 <img src="https://user-images.githubusercontent.com/91037796/187835956-58278571-c3e3-4902-b994-9db406a3baa8.png" width=60% height=60%>

 </br>
--8/31/22 Postman test (screenshot above) throws a 401 unauthorized error on the server, as the user does not have permission to access this API (URL contains Job ID), showing that the checkPermissions function worked as intended.
+-Postman test (screenshot above) throws a 401 unauthorized error on the server, as the user does not have permission to access this API (URL contains Job ID), showing that the checkPermissions function worked as intended.
 </br>

 <img src="https://user-images.githubusercontent.com/91037796/187835984-4732db2b-23b2-4396-8684-8291b0331ac7.png" width=60% height=60%>